forcedotcom/salesforcedx-templates/README.md

 If you're interested in building the library locally, take a look at the development [doc](contributing/developing.md).

 You can find more information about commands that the related [plugin](https://github.com/salesforcecli/plugin-templates) provides in the [commands](COMMANDS.md) doc.

+## Bump salesforceApiVersion

+`salesforceApiVersion` is maintained in `src/utils/constants.json`.
+Please bump the value every time there is a major release.